mode-x/vue-nav/README.md

 @import "./../../../node_modules/hamburgers/_sass/hamburgers/hamburgers.scss";
 ```

-4. The component is ready to be used in your Vue app.
-5. In the parent component, your declaration should look like this:
+4. In the parent component, your declaration should look like this:

 ```
 <vue-navs